eurotsunamirisk/trmtk/VisualizeTools/README.md

 ## Requirements
 - Python
 - Jupyter Notebook or JupyterLab
-- Necessary libraries (e.g., matplotlib, pandas)
+- Necessary libraries (see: environment.yml)

 ## Contributing
 Contributions are welcome!
 If you have suggestions, feature requests, or bug reports, please open an issue or create a pull request.